Hibera

 Hibera is an ancient city, known for being a strategic point from which the Second Punic War is said to have originated.
 It was fought over by the Carthaginians and the Romans during this period.
-According to the texts, most of them from Titus Livius's History of Rome, the city was situated in the north east of the Iberian Peninsula, near the mouth of the Ebro river.
+According to the texts, most of them from Livy's History of Rome, the city was situated in the north east of the Iberian Peninsula, near the mouth of the Ebro river.
 After the occupation and rule of both nations the city adopted the name Dertosa.

 Archeology

 For a long time nobody had found any trace that this city existed, with its foundations heavily concealed underground.
 This led to its very existence being disputed.
 In August 2007, archaeologists brought to light the remains of some of the city walls, dating from the 7th century BC near to the city of Tortosa.
 The walls provided sufficient evidence that this city existed exactly where it was written, and defended its remains from external attacks on the site.